NicoleAbuhakmeh/blog/aboutme.md

 - Germany

-# United States based travel map - trying to fill them all in by ground, not just air!
+# United States based travel map
+I won't count the state if I was only in the airport there.
 ![Image of United States Travel](https://nicoleabuhakmeh.github.io/img/USAMapChart.jpg)

  [You can make your own travel map here!](https://www.amcharts.com)